The Bankrate promise

-Whenever the Internal Revenue Service (IRS) is mentioned, it tends to invoke the idea of paying taxes.
-But the IRS does offer some tax breaks as well, including the ability for investors to deduct stock losses.
-These losses, called capital losses, serve to lower your taxable income and reduce your tax liability.
+But the Internal Revenue Service (IRS) offers tax breaks as well, including the ability for investors to deduct stock losses.
+These losses, called capital losses, serve to lower your taxable income and reduce your tax bill.

 Here’s how to deduct stock losses from your taxes and what to watch out for.

 Writing off your losing stock trades: How it works

 The IRS allows you to deduct from your taxable income a capital loss, for example, from a stock or other investment that has lost money.
 Here are the ground rules:

 - An investment loss has to be realized.
 In other words, you need to have sold your stock to claim a deduction.
 You can’t simply write off losses because the stock is worth less than when you bought it.

 - You can deduct your loss against capital gains.
 Any taxable capital gain – an investment gain – realized in that tax year can be offset with a capital loss from that year or one carried forward from a prior year.
 If your losses exceed your gains, you have a net loss.

 - Your net losses offset ordinary income.
 No capital gains?
 Your claimed capital losses will come off your taxable income, reducing your tax bill.